thesofproject/sof-docs/getting_started/intel_debug/suggestions.rst

    arecord -Dhw:0,0 -c2 -r48000 -f S16_LE -d 10 test.wav

-The card and device indices may need to be adjusted on different platforms, use 'aplay -l' and 'arecord -l' to see supported values on your platform.
+The card and device indices may need to be adjusted on different
+platforms: use ``aplay -l`` and ``arecord -l`` to see supported values on your platform.

-If playback or capture seem ok at the hw: device level, then the following packages may need to be updated:
+If the playback or capture seems ok at the hardware device level, then the following packages may need to be updated:

 - alsa-lib